Remote-HWA/SideLine_Zynq/attack_results/README.md

 # SideLine - Zynq SCA results

 This folder contain SCA attack scripts for AES and RSA and the experimental results that were obtained on the Zybo board.
-To conduct a correlation power analysis on openSSL AES use the AES_SCA.py script located in the
+- To perform a correlation power analysis on openSSL AES use the AES_SCA.py script located in [AES_results]
+- To perform a simple power analysis attack on RSA use the RSA_SCA.py script located in [RSA_results]
 ## OpenSSL AES

 - Attack results on AES OpenSSL implementation